kent-map/kent/20c/20c-lawrence-biography.md

 <param ve-entity eid="Q947442" aliases="Edenbridge">
 <param ve-entity eid="Q5187371" aliases="Crockham Hill">

 We’re going away to Margate tomorrow.
-Oh dear, oh Lord, Margate! -_Letter to Katherine Clayton, 8 July 1913_[^ref1]
+Oh dear, oh Lord, Margate!
+_Letter to Katherine Clayton, 8 July 1913_[^ref1]
 <br><br>
 David Herbert Lawrence, novelist, poet and essayist, eloped to the continent with the wife of his modern language professor in 1912.
-He and Frieda stayed at the home of Edward and Constance Garnett, at Crockham Hill, Edenbridge, en route to Germany, and it was here that Lawrence wrote ‘At the Cearne’:
+He and Frieda stayed at the home of Edward and Constance Garnett, at Crockham Hill, Edenbridge, en route and it was here that Lawrence wrote ‘At the Cearne’:
 <br><br>
 The Weald, the enormous bed
 Between the Downs, grows hazy with sunshine.